Viniciuscoding/ML-Cheatsheet/NLP_Cheatsheet.md

 Section 3: **Output Gate** decides what information should pass to the next time step.<br>

 # Gated Recurrent Unit (GRU)
 It is similar to LSTM but the mojor difference is that GRU merges the pipeline cell state and hidden state.
-In other words is is like merging the short-term memory with the long-term memory.
+In other words is like merging the short-term memory with the long-term memory.

 ## GRU Gates
 GRU has two major gates: **Reset Gate** and **Update Gate**